ckclassrooms/final-project-food-team/HWF.2.md

 We have deployed our react web application using Netlify.
 Link to deployed app: https://starlit-twilight-fde55f.netlify.app/

 Right now, our app is able to do three things
-1) Show details (ingredient and instructions) about some preconfigured recipes and
+1) Show details (ingredients and instructions) about some preconfigured recipes and
 2) Allow users to search for any recipe and get see the results list
 3) Give users the option to visit the url of the recipe